CAREFUL

 Steps

-3. Locate the handover request you want to reject in the table
+4. Locate the handover you wish to reject

-5. The button text changes to "Click again to reject"
+6. The button text changes to "Click again to reject" — this is a safety confirmation

-6. Click the button again to confirm the rejection
+7. Within 3 seconds, click the button again to confirm rejection

-7. The handover disappears from your Received list immediately
+8. The handover disappears from your "Received" tab

-• An audit log entry is created in the patient record showing you rejected the handover
+• An audit log entry is created for compliance

 Tips

-• Two-click confirmation: The reject button requires two clicks within 3 seconds to prevent accidental rejections.
-If you don't click again within 3 seconds, the button resets and no action is taken.
+• Safety confirmation: The 2-click confirmation within 3 seconds prevents accidental rejections.
+If you wait longer than 3 seconds, the button resets and you'll need to click Reject again.

 Want to contact us about the subject covered by this page?